TheMockingJay1013/eMarket/README.md

 ## Installation Steps

+### It is recommended to to run this project in a python environment

 - Download the files to your device by creating a clone of this project.

   On a new terminal , run the command